Our local expert in Argentina

 Credit cards are widely accepted, but cash is also commonly used, particularly at casual restaurants and cafés.
 Always keep pesos handy for small purchases.
 3,000 ARS is the maximum ATM withdrawal per day.
 It is also recommended to carry US Dollars for emergencies, which can be readily exchanged.

 - Restaurants- 10% is customary, even if there is a service charge (cubierto) on the bill, as that goes to the restaurant, not the staff

 - Cabs- Not expected, but you can round up the change

 - Hotels- Tip bellmen about 10 pesos per piece and housekeeping 10-15 pesos per day

-What you pack is entirely dependent on where and when you’re travelling.
+What you pack when you visit Argentina is entirely dependent on where and when you’re travelling.
 Below is a guide for the more well-traveled areas.

 Porteños are generally quite stylish and cosmopolitan, especially when going out at night.
 Bring comfortable walking shoes as you’ll want to explore the various neighborhoods on foot, and nicer clothes for evening.
 Shorts and tank tops are suitable in summer and some locals even don swimwear when basking in the sun at local parks.